-Hey Mark, Why is it so hard to find sugar free jerky?
+Why is it so hard to find sugar free jerky?
 Why are most beef jerky products loaded with either artificial or natural sweeteners?
 Does every jerky out there have cane sugar, corn syrup, honey, or brown sugar?
-Is it so hard to ask for a beef jerky without added sugar.
-Thanks, Keto Kathy
+Is it so hard to ask for a beef jerky without added sugar?

-These are questions we hear quite often and we feel your pain.
-Whether you’re trying to eat healthy, have an aversion to sugar, or just don’t like sweet jerky, we think you deserve a premium jerky product free from sugar!
+Whether you’re trying to eat healthy, have an aversion to sugar, or just don’t like sweet jerky, we are here to say that you don't have to have sugar in your jerky.
+In fact, you deserve a premium jerky product free from sugar!

 First, let’s start with a brief overview of the beef jerky making process.

 In its simplest form, jerky is cooked and dehydrated meat.
 The moisture content within the meat is removed through a form of heat treatment.

 Different types of heat treatment include gas-powered ovens, traditional smoke houses, or even dried by the sun in the most traditional format.

 During the cooking process, a typical batch of jerky loses anywhere between 50 to 70% of its original weight, primarily in water.
 The process of removing moisture is the critical factor in transforming raw meat into a shelf-stable, ready-to-eat jerky snack.
 Hence, the name dried meat.